websiddu/websiddu/blog/018-designing-for-color-blindness.md

 #### Use a colorblind friendly color palette

-By using a colorblind safe color palette, you are making sure that everyone can capture the differences and meanings of the information presented in the chart, as well as easily remember things you have put focus on.
+By using a colorblind-safe color palette, you are making sure that everyone can capture the differences and meanings of the information presented in the chart, as well as easily remember things you have put focus on.

-The following are some colorblind safe color palette
+The following are some colorblind-safe color palette

 <ColorBlindColors />